Syrians gather in capital in defiance after airstrikes - Philly

 In his nationwide address, Trump stressed that he has no interest in a longtime fight with Syria.

-"America does not seek an indefinite presence in Syria under no circumstances," he said.
-"As other nations step up their contributions, we look forward to the day when we can bring our warriors home."
+"As other nations step up their contributions, we look forward to the day when we can bring our warriors home," he said.

-Associated Press writers Sarah El Deeb and Zeina Karam in Beirut and Albert Aji in Damascus contributed reporting.
+Associated Press writers Sarah El Deeb and Zeina Karam in Beirut, Angela Charlton in Paris, and Amir Vahdat in Tehran, contributed reporting.